mi4uu/vscode-kittycoder/template/chat/chat-fr.rdt.md

 # AI Chat in French

-This template lets you chat with Privy in French.
+This template lets you chat with KittyTheCoder in French.

 ## Template